Python-Crash-Course/Python101/Installation/installation_guide.md

 >_Also, there do exist alternative ways of installing Python.
 While, the section below describes the recommended method also presumed in the crash course, the most popular alternative are also described below._

 ## Recommended installation
 This is the installation approach we recommend.
+Please skim through it before starting.

 ### 1. Download and install the basic Python application
 A direct link to the installation executeable for Python 3.7.5 (64-bit) are given below.